-The Milwaukee freeway system, for the past 50 years, has served as the backbone of commuter and commercial traffic in MILWAUKEE COUNTY and southeastern Wisconsin.
+The Milwaukee freeway system, for the past 50 years, has served as the backbone of commuter and commercial traffic in Milwaukee County and southeastern Wisconsin.
 Contrary to urban myth, the system was built with democracy as a central characteristic.
-Engineers did not develop the system without public input or implement it over the objections of Milwaukeeans.
+Engineers did not develop the system without public input or implement it over the objections of a majority of Milwaukeeans.

 Milwaukee’s twenty-first century freeway system is fragmented and incomplete, in part because it was built by different public authorities over a long period of time.
-Funding for the freeway system was provided by the federal, state, and county governments, though the exact mix of funding depended on whether the routes were interstate or non-interstate in nature.
+Funding for the freeway system was provided by the federal, state, and county governments, though the exact mix depended on whether the routes were designated as interstate or non-interstate.
 It consists of all interstate highways that were built as proposed, including I-94, I-43, I-794, and I-894.
 Another, the Fond du Lac Freeway (WI-145), was built by the State Highway Commission but not in cooperation with the Milwaukee County Expressway Commission.
 The Stadium North Freeway (US-41) ends just south of North Avenue.
-A four mile gap now exists between the Stadium North and Fond du Lac Freeways, though in September 1975 County Executive John Doyne proposed building a “Gap Closure Freeway.”
-The Stadium South Freeway (US-41) was removed when MILLER PARK was built, being rebuilt as Miller Parkway.
-The Park East stub freeway (WI-145) existed until 2002-03, when it was torn down as part of a larger transportation deal involving Governor Tommy Thompson, County Executive Tom Ament, and Mayor John Norquist.
+A four-mile gap now exists between the Stadium North and Fond du Lac Freeways, though in September 1975 County Executive John Doyne proposed building a “Gap Closure Freeway.”
+The Stadium South Freeway (US-41) was removed when Miller Park was built, being named Miller Parkway.
+The Park East Freeway (WI-145) existed until 2002-2003, when it was torn down as part of a larger transportation deal involving Governor Tommy Thompson, County Executive Tom Ament, and Mayor John Norquist.
 Notable freeway interchanges on the present system include the Airport, Hale, Marquette, Stadium, and Zoo Interchanges.
-Prominent interchanges never completed include the Greenfield, Hillside, Lake, and Park Freeway interchanges.
+Prominent interchanges never completed include the Greenfield, Hillside, Lake, and Park.

-The Milwaukee freeway system, started by the City of Milwaukee during the mayoralty of FRANK ZEIDLER, resulted from sustained public push for improved transportation from 1946-1978.
+The Milwaukee freeway system, started by the City of Milwaukee during the mayoralty of Frank Zeidler, resulted from sustained public interest in and push for improved transportation from 1946-1978.
 During those years, the program received electoral and political support from the general public, elected officials at all levels, the Milwaukee press, business community, and labor unions.
 The Milwaukee County Expressway Commission, established under the 1953 expressway statute (Wis.
 Stat.
 59.965), was an apolitical transportation agency charged with bringing an expressway system to the community.
 By the time of the passage of the Interstate Highway Act of 1956, the City and County of Milwaukee had spent eight years planning and constructing freeway segments in Milwaukee County.
 In 1968, the Commission was given responsibility for improving mass transit and was renamed the Milwaukee County Expressway and Transportation Commission.
 The Commission ceased operation in 1980.

 In public referenda in 1948, 1953, and 1967, city residents voted for two expressway bond issues and construction of lakefront expressways.
-The 1948 expressway bond issue is significant because it involved several candidates for mayor who would be on the Milwaukee political scene for a long time – Frank Zeidler, HENRY MAIER, and HENRY REUSS.
+The 1948 expressway bond issue is significant because it involved several candidates for mayor who would be on the Milwaukee political scene for a long time—Frank Zeidler, Henry Maier, and Henry Reuss.
 Zeidler was opposed to the bond issue, yet as mayor he started freeway design and construction.
 Maier and Reuss supported the bond issue, yet at the end of their political careers wanted to be known as anti-freeway.
 In March 1954, the City freeway program was formally transferred to Milwaukee County under the expressway statute.
 City and suburban opposition to proposed routes made it clear that only a larger governmental body could manage this significant political, financial, and engineering responsibility.
 Passage of the expressway bill in late 1953 was a significant instance of city-suburban cooperation.

 Ultimately only one non-interstate freeway of the five, the Airport Spur, was built (1978).
 Another, the Lake South, opened in 1999 as a scaled-down version (WI-794, Lake Parkway).
 The remaining freeways were abandoned due to a rise in anti-freeway elected officials (particularly future Milwaukee Mayor John Norquist), effective citizen and neighborhood organization opposition, political reversal by long-standing leaders (particularly Henry Maier and Henry Reuss), and several temporary court injunctions resulting in delays and ultimately increased construction costs.
 Lands for the Park East, Park West, and Stadium South were released back to local governments for redevelopment.

 Approximately $52.3 million in public funds were spent on freeways not completed, and the Lake Freeway was significantly underutilized by the motoring public for twenty-two years.
-Milwaukeeans who previously lived in the unbuilt corridors experienced significant disruptions to their lives, only to see that they were moved for freeways never built.
+Milwaukeeans who previously lived in the freeway corridors experienced significant disruptions to their lives, only to see that they were moved for freeways never built.
 Most significantly, Milwaukee has never known the benefits of a completed transportation system.

 Freeway opponents, whether those in the city or county in the 1940s or during the late 1960s and early 1970s, were correct that freeways did have costs.
 There were significant costs in areas including neighborhood impact and housing.
-But like all public programs of significant scope, such as Milwaukee’s ANNEXATION program in the 1950s, there are costs and there are consequences that cannot be accurately predicted at the beginning.
-By 1974 Milwaukeeans were completely familiar with the costs and benefits of freeways, and yet they still voted for a complete system.
+But like all public programs of significant scope, such as Milwaukee’s annexation program in the 1950s and early 1960s, there are costs and there are consequences that cannot be accurately predicted at the beginning.
+By 1974, a majority of Milwaukeeans were completely familiar with the costs and benefits of freeways, and yet they still voted for a complete system.

 - ^ “Zablocki Blasts X-Way Foes,” Milwaukee Journal, March 28, 1967, Local Section, p.
 1.